Filip Souček

-Filip Souček (born 18 September 2000) is a Czech footballer who plays as a midfielder for Slovak side Tatran Prešov.
-Before his arrival to Tatran Prešov, he was loaned at MFK Ružomberok from Sparta Prague.
+Filip Souček (born 18 September 2000) is a Czech footballer who plays as a midfielder for Slovak side Ružomberok.

 Club career

 Souček began his career playing youth football for Hlučín, before moving to Opava.
 On 11 May 2019, Souček made his debut for Opava, coming on as an 84th-minute substitute in a 3–2 win against Dukla Prague.

 On 11 February 2020, Sparta Prague signed Souček for a fee of 15 million Kč, loaning him back to Opava for the remainder of the 2019–20 season.

 On 5 August 2022, Souček joined Zbrojovka Brno on a one-year loan.

 On 21 July 2023, Souček joined Jablonec on a one-year loan.

 On 16 January 2025, Souček joined Ružomberok on a half-year loan.
 He made his debut for the club in a 5–1 loss against league champions Slovan Bratislava, playing the full 90” minutes.
 Souček scored his first goal in a 2–1 win over FC Košice, scoring in the 81” minute to secure the 3 points for Ružomberok.

 On 9 July 2025, Souček signed a two-year contract with Tatran Prešov.

+On 4 July 2026, Souček signed a contract with Ružomberok.